Glossary¶

 - record¶

-A record is a data structure that consists in fields, typically of different types but in a fixed sequence [Wikipedia].
+A record is a data structure that consists in a sequence of typed fields that hold values [Wikipedia].

 In biology, a sample is an instance or part of a biological system.